geta6/connect-stream/README.md

 ### count up your database on range request (e.g. playing movie)

-  range request requests many at one request.
+  range-request requests sequential at one request.

-  you should use callback for count playing.
+  you should use filter in callback for count up play-times.

   Example: